Medically reviewed on Jan 8, 2018

 - You have signs or symptoms of toxic shock syndrome, such as a sudden high fever, diarrhea, dizziness, vomiting, fainting or a rash that looks like sunburn

 - You notice blood on the cervical cap after you remove it that isn't related to your period

 - You notice a foul odor when the cervical cap is in place or after you remove it

-- You or your partner experiences discomfort or pain during or following use of the cervical cap
+- You or your partner experiences pain during or following use of the cervical cap

 - Your partner has abrasions on his penis following use of the cervical cap during sex